 When temperatures rise outside, your dog can easily get overheated.
 Heatstroke is just one of the many summer hazards that can affect our dogs.
 There are many ways you can help keep your dog cool in the hot weather.
 Chilled or frozen dog treats are a great surprise for your dog.
-Not only will they help cool her off, they can also help relieve boredom when she is cooped up inside.
+Not only will they help cool your dog off, but they can also help relieve boredom when it is cooped up inside.
+As with any new treat, start with a small amount to make sure your dog's digestive system can handle the new food without leading to vomiting and/or diarrhea.
+Remember that treats should be limited to a small portion (think approximately 5%) of your dog's diet.
 Here are some ideas for healthy, cold treats your dog will love:

-Real ice cream is not healthy for dogs.
-The excess dairy can cause GI upset, plus there is too much sugar.
-"Lick-a-lots" and "Frosty Paws" are two types of healthy dog "ice cream" that dogs love.
-But, if you want to save money, or would rather not run out to the store, you can make a version of them yourself at home.
-Here's how:
+Dogs love real ice cream, but it's unhealthy for them.
+The sugar makes the calorie count is too high and the excess dairy can cause vomiting or diarrhea.
+Brands like "Lick-a-lots" and "Frosty Paws" make healthy dog ice "cream" that dogs love.
+However, if you want to save money or would rather not run out to the store, you can make a version of them yourself at home.
+Here's what you need:

 - 1 ripe banana